 - Preheat oven to 375°F.

 - Add baking powder and sugar to the flour and mix together.

-- Whisk together egg, milk, butter,
+- Whisk together egg, milk, butter, and vanilla.

 - Mix all the ingredients together by adding wet ingredients to dry ingredients.

 - Now, spray the donut hole pan with nonstick spray.

 - Fill 2/3rd of each hole and press in 2–3 pieces of berries into them.

 - Bake for 12 minutes and then flip the pancake in each hole and bake for another 3 minutes.